 Employee Share Schemes

-With a proven track record of delivering innovative solutions for both quoted and unquoted companies, David Craddock helps businesses:
+With over 30 years of experience advising both quoted and unquoted companies, David Craddock helps businesses:

 ✔️ Maximise employee engagement through bespoke share incentive plans.

-✔️ Restructure share capital for business growth and succession planning.
+✔️ Restructure share capital to support growth and succession.

-✔️ Implement and manage schemes effectively for long-term success.
+✔️ Manage and maintain schemes effectively for ongoing success.

-Our strategic approach ensures that your employee share schemes not only comply with regulations but also deliver tangible results, fostering a culture of ownership and commitment.
+Our strategic, results-driven approach ensures your employee share schemes not only comply with HMRC rules but deliver measurable benefits, improving motivation, retention, and performance.

-Considering a succession plan or management buyout?
-We can help structure your scheme, which is linked to an employee share trust, to facilitate tax-efficient share sales under the capital gains tax regime.
+We can help structure your scheme, often in conjunction with an employee share trust (ESOT or ESOP), to enable tax-efficient share sales under the Capital Gains Tax regime.

 What Are Employee Share Schemes?